 - 1. In distributing unit classes, the Company generally distributes subject to the requisite adjustment of income the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs.
-Realized capital gains may also be included in the distribution subject to the requisite adjustment of income. - 2.
+Realized capital gains may also be included in the distribution, subject to the requisite adjustment of income. - 2.
 Distributable prorated income pursuant to paragraph 1 hereof may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the UCITS fund's assets as of the end of the fiscal year.
-Income from shortened fiscal years can be fully carried forward. - 3.
+Income from shortened fiscal years can be fully carried forward - 3.
 In the interest of preserving the capital of the UCITS fund, income may be partially, and in exceptional cases fully, retained in the UCITS fund for reinvestment. - 4.
-Distribution in the LD, FD and TFD unit classes takes place on an annual basis within three months of the close of the fiscal year.
-Distribution in the LDQ and FDQ unit classes takes place on a quarterly basis within three months of the close of the quarter.
+Distributions shall be made on an annual basis within three months of the close of the fiscal year.